 Radiation therapy can also be given as an infusion.
-The U.S. Food and Drug Administration (FDA) has approved a radiotherapy drug called iobenguane 131I (Azedra) for treatment of pheochromocytoma or paraganglioma that cannot be surgically removed and is bright and easily seen on an MIBG scan (see Diagnosis).
+The U.S. Food and Drug Administration (FDA) has approved a radiotherapy drug called iobenguane 131I (Azedra) for treatment of pheochromocytoma or paraganglioma that cannot be surgically removed and is bright and easily seen on a metaiodobenzylguanidine (MIBG scan; see Diagnosis).
 This treatment helps reduce side effects that may affect the heart and blood vessels, which are associated with these tumors.
 This treatment may also help shrink tumors.
 Not all tumors respond to this treatment.
 A test is done beforehand to see if this treatment should be used.
 This is also called MIBG therapy.

-Chemotherapy is the systemic therapy used for a pheochromocytoma or paraganglioma.
-Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
+Chemotherapy is the medication commonly used for a pheochromocytoma or paraganglioma.
+Chemotherapy destroys tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
 The chemotherapy combination used most often for a pheochromocytoma or paraganglioma is called CVD: cyclophosphamide (Cytoxan), vincristine (Vincasar), and dacarbazine (DTIC-Dome).
-Another chemotherapy used is temozolomide (Temodar).
+Another chemotherapy used is temozolomide (Temodar) with or without capecitabine (Xeloda).
 Dangerous levels of catecholamines may be released during chemotherapy, particularly in the first 24 hours, so patients with a catecholamine-producing tumor need to be closely monitored.